 - Once planning permission is agreed you will need funding to buy the land and pay for the building.
 Funding for this stage is most often a loan, agreed on your group's ability to pay back over a period of years from rents or sales.

 Sources of funding

-An excellent summary of the type of private, community and public funding available from national organisations to support community-led housing projects is provided by the National Community Land Trust Network.
-This should be your first port of call.
+An excellent summary of the type of private, community and public funding available from national organisations to support community-led housing projects is provided by the National Community Land Trust Network, this should be your first port of call.

-NCVO, also manages a database of funding which you can access here.
+NCVO also manages a database of funding which you can access here.

-Additional Community Housing Fund is now administered by Homes England, the Government's national housing and regeneration agency, find out more at here.
+Additional Community Housing Fund is now administered by Homes England, the Government's national housing and regeneration agency, find out more here.

 Homes England provides development finance through the Home Building Fund.
-This a loan to support developments of 5 homes or more.
+This is a loan to support developments of 5 homes or more.
 They also provide grant funding for affordable housing, if you are a Registered Provider of social housing.
 For this capital support have a look at the guidance here.

 - Some renewable energy technologies can generate an income for your development.
 There is Government support available for installing biomass boilers and heat pumps.
 Known as the 'Renewable Heat Incentive' (RHI), this is paid each quarter for a set number of years.

 - Find out more about RHI.